-You’re probably looking into this because you want to rapidly advance your career, become more specialized or fast-track an increase in your salary.
+An MBA is designed to give you practical skills in management and leadership across a range of business subjects.
+It’s perfect if you want to accelerate your career, become more specialized or fast-track an increase in your salary.
 But what if you don’t have a background in business in any shape or form?

 Changing Needs of Corporate World

-You don’t have to worry if you don’t have a business degree, it is not a hindrance to get your MBA.
+You don’t have to worry if you don’t have a business degree or business background.
+It’s not an entry requirement and won’t hold you back from getting your MBA.
 The world is not divided into specific skills anymore.
 You’re going to be expected to have expertise in various areas.

 There are also a lot of industries in need of leadership talent from non-business backgrounds.
 A lot of companies in specialised fields such as Engineering, Technology, and Medical Research even prefer to hire non-business majors because of the larger worldview they can bring to the table.

-To get ahead in the game, you can always try to get some foundation in business.
+To get ahead in the game, you can always try to build a foundation in business before you start your MBA.
 Without these basic skills, you might struggle to catch up with your peers.
 It’s not that hard to do, either.
 Some schools that offer MBAs also have preparatory courses available.

-Now that you know you have every chance of success at an MBA even without a business background, give more thought to where you want to specialise.
-Most MBA’s will also give you the option to do research or an internship at the end of the course.
+Now that you know you have every chance of success at an MBA degree without a business background, give more thought to the area in which you’d like to specialise.
+Most MBA’s will give you the option to do research, an internship or a real-world consultancy project for a company.

 Where do you see yourself, or what problems are you passionate about solving?
 List them down and start looking for the schools that will give you the opportunities you seek.
-With so many combinations of Master’s of Business Administration programmes available today, you’re bound to find the right place for you.
+With so many combinations of MBA programmes available today, you’re sure to find the right place for you.